MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

 - **Throw Configuration Settings**

     - **Throw Hand Pose Settings:**
-        - **Hand Pose Shape:** The hand pose shape to put the avatar's hand into when the throw is released
+        - **Hand Pose Shape:** The hand pose shape to put the avatar's hand into when the throw is released.
         - **Hand Pose Size:** Size of the hand pose from 0 – 1.

     - **VR Settings**